-Symptoms include Crippling indecision.
+Symptoms of Too Many Ideas Syndrome include Crippling indecision.
 Procrastination.
 Frequent bouts of self-doubt punctuated with delusions of grandeur.
 Notebooks full of scribbles.
 A camera full of pictures.
 A ridiculous number of Pinterest boards.
 Thousands of half-finished projects.
 No breathing space in your day.
 A brain full of ideas trying to get out at the most inconvenient times and frequent daydreaming.

 One of the bitterest aspects of this disorder is that we need those moments of hyper-confidence and extreme insecurity to enable us find an acceptable level of comfort in order to live with this condition.
 This is ‘the Sweet Spot’, the moment where our ideas become practical actions.

-There is no cure for a creative and enquiring mind, but there are many simple remedies to alleviate some of the symptoms and help you to find the Sweet Spot.
+There is no cure for a creative and inquiring mind, but there are many simple remedies to alleviate some of the symptoms and help you to find the Sweet Spot.

-The first step is to accept that you have Idea-ism and that you need to do something about it.
-Start by researching and experimenting with a prescription that may include some of the treatments from this list:
+The first step is to accept that you have Too Many Ideas Syndrome and that you need to do something about it.
+Start by researching and experimenting with some of the remedies from this list.

-Find a mentor.
-Either a formal or informal relationship where you can bounce ideas around, get encouragement, take practical action or just get a kick up the backside.
+Either a formal or informal mentoring relationship where you can bounce ideas around, get encouragement, take practical action or just get a kick up the backside.